dusaprotocol/docs/docs/contracts/Factory.md

 ▸ **createLBPair**(`bs`): `StaticArray`<`u8`\>

-Create a liquidity bin LBPair for _tokenX and _tokenY
+Create a liquidity book Pair for _tokenX and _tokenY

 #### Parameters